New to GEOG 30N?

 - Module 6 - Food and Agriculture

 As the course proceeds and issues are presented you will find that it will be difficult to talk about one concept without mentioning another.
 While the course modules present contexts or themes for investigating human-environment interactions, the overarching key concepts are the means by which we will analyze and connect concepts across the different themes.

 This course is offered as part of the Open Educational Resources initiative of Penn State's John A. Dutton e-Education Institute.
-Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.
-Information about Penn State's Energy and Sustainability Policy Bachelor's program is available at the ESP Overview Page.
+Students who register for this Penn State course gain access to assignments and instructor feedback and earn academic credit.
+Information about Penn State's Energy and Sustainability Policy Bachelor's program is available on the ESP Overview Page.